-'Calculating risk-weighted exposure amounts and expected loss amounts under the substitution approach when the guaranteed exposure is treated under the IRB Approach without the use of own estimates of LGD and a comparable direct exposure to the protection provider is treated under the IRB Approach';
+Calculating risk-weighted exposure amounts and expected loss amounts under the substitution approach where the guaranteed exposure is treated under the IRB Approach without the use of own estimates of LGD and a comparable direct exposure to the protection provider is treated under the IRB Approach

-- (b) paragraph 1 is replaced by the following: - '1.
-For an exposure with unfunded credit protection to which an institution applies the IRB Approach referred to in Chapter 3, but without using its own estimates of loss given default (LGD), and where comparable direct exposures to the protection provider are treated under the IRB Approach set out in Chapter 3, institutions shall determine the covered portion of the exposure as the lower of the exposure value E and the adjusted value of the unfunded credit protection $G_A$ ';
+1. For an exposure with unfunded credit protection to which an institution applies the IRB Approach set outin Chapter 3, but without using its own estimates of LGD, and where comparable direct exposures to the protection provider are treated under the IRB Approach set out in Chapter 3, the institution shall determine the covered part of the exposure as the lower of the exposure value (E) and the adjusted value of the unfunded credit protection (G_A).

-- (c) the following paragraphs 1a to 1d are inserted: - '1a.
-An institution that applies to comparable direct exposures to the protection provider the IRB Approach using own estimates of PD shall calculate the risk-weighted exposure amount and the expected loss amount for the covered portion of the exposure value by using the PD of the protection provider and the LGD applicable for a comparable direct exposure to the protection provider as referred to in Article 161(1), in accordance with paragraph 1b.
-For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered portion of the exposure value is the LGD associated with senior claims and-may account for any funded credit protection securing the unfunded credit protection in accordance with this Chapter. - 1b.
-Institutions shall calculate the risk weight and expected loss applicable to the covered portion of the underlying exposure using the PD, the LGD specified in paragraph 1a, and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity M related to the underlying exposure, calculated in accordance with Article 162.
+- 1a.
+Institutions that apply the IRB Approach to comparable direct exposures to the protection provider using own estimates of PD shall calculate the risk-weighted exposure amount and the expected loss amount for the covered part of the exposure value by using the PD of the protection provider and the LGD applicable for a comparable direct exposure to the protection provider as referred to in Article 161(1), in accordance with paragraph 1b of this Article.
+For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered part of the exposure value shall be the LGD associated with senior claims and the institutions may account for any funded credit protection securing the unfunded credit protection in accordance with this Chapter. - 1b.
+Institutions shall calculate the risk weight and expected loss applicable to the covered part of the underlying exposure using the PD, the LGD specified in paragraph 1a of this Article, and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162.

 - 1c.
-Institutions that apply to comparable direct exposures to the protection provider the IRB Approach using the method provided for in Article 153(5), shall use the risk weight and expected loss applicable to the covered portion of the exposure that correspond to the ones provided for in Articles 153(5) and 158(6). - 1d.
-Notwithstanding paragraph 1c, institutions that apply to guaranteed exposures the IRB Approach using the method provided for in Article 153(5) shall calculate the risk weight and expected loss applicable to the covered portion of the exposure using the PD, the LGD applicable for a comparable direct exposure to the protection provider as referred to in Article 161(1), in accordance with paragraph 1b, and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity M related to the underlying exposure, calculated in accordance with Article 162.
-For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered portion of the exposure value is the LGD associated with senior claims and that may account for any collateralisation of the underlying exposure in accordance with this Chapter.';
+Institutions that apply the IRB Approach to comparable direct exposures to the protection provider using the method provided for in Article 153(5) shall use the risk weight and expected loss applicable to the covered part of the exposure that correspond to the ones provided for in Articles 153(5) and 158(6). - 1d.
+Notwithstanding paragraph 1c of this Article, institutions that apply the IRB Approach to guaranteed exposures using the method provided for in Article 153(5) shall calculate the risk weight and expected loss applicable to the covered part of the exposure using the PD, the LGD applicable for a comparable direct exposure to the protection provider as referred to in Article 161(1), in accordance with paragraph 1b of this Article, and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162.
+For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered part of the exposure value shall be the LGD associated with senior claims and the institutions may account for any funded credit protection securing the unfunded credit protection in accordance with this Chapter.